KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_man_tomcat.rst

 .. important::
          **Enterprise Edition only**

-         To enable the Import/Export capability, please also add the JDBC connector for `HyperSQLDB <https://search.maven.org/remotecontent?filepath=org/hsqldb/hsqldb/1.8.0.10/hsqldb-1.8.0.10.jar>`_
+         To enable the Import/Export capability, please also add the JDBC connector for `HyperSQLDB <https://repository.jboss.org/nexus/content/repositories/thirdparty-releases/hsqldb/hsqldb/1.8.0.2/hsqldb-1.8.0.2.jar>`_ , taking care of using version 1.8.0.2 .

 File system resources
 ~~~~~~~~~~~~~~~~~~~~~~~~